johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 # In this Handbook #

-This *Facilitators' Handbook* provides guidelines for people taking responsibility for facilitating group exploration, study  and discussion, using *Maize Plant Discipleship* resources.
+This *Facilitators' Handbook* provides guidelines for people facilitating group exploration, study  and discussion, using *Maize Plant Discipleship* resources.

 -	[**Discipleship**][] explores biblical and missional perspectives of Christian discipleship.